fractalops/uatu/README.md

 # Uatu

-Your AI partner for system operations—from guided troubleshooting to autonomous problem-solving.
+Your AI partner for system operations; from guided troubleshooting to autonomous problem-solving.

 <img src="uatu.gif" alt="autu-demo" width="2000"/>